evendis/mandrill-rails/README.md

     # Applicable events: inbound

-=== How to extend Mandrill::WebHook::EventDecorator for application-specific payload handling?
+### How to extend Mandrill::WebHook::EventDecorator for application-specific payload handling?

-It's likely you may benefit from adding more application-specific intelligence to the
+It's likely you may benefit from adding more application-specific intelligence to the `event_payload` object.
-<tt>event_payload</tt> object.

 There are many ways to do this, but it is quite legitimate to reopen the EventDecorator class and add your own methods if you wish.

-For example <tt>event_payload.user_email</tt> returns the subject user email address, but perhaps I will commonly want to match that with a user record in my system.
-Or I similarly want to resolve <tt>event_payload.recipient_emails</tt> to user records.
+For example `event_payload.user_email` returns the subject user email address, but perhaps I will commonly want to match that with a user record in my system.
+Or I similarly want to resolve `event_payload.recipient_emails` to user records.
 In this case, I could extend EventDecorator in my app like this:

     # Extends Mandrill::WebHook::EventDecorator with app-specific event payload transformation